-The Antitrust Bureau, part of the Division of Economic Justice, is responsible for enforcing the antitrust laws to prevent restraint of trade and to promote competition in New York State.
-The Bureau has responsibilities under both the federal antitrust laws (the Sherman and Clayton Acts) and New York State’s antitrust law (the Donnelly Act), which are three-fold:
+The Antitrust Bureau, part of the Division of Economic Justice, is responsible for enforcing the antitrust laws to prevent anticompetitive practices, and to promote competition in New York State.
+The Bureau enforces New York State’s antitrust laws (the Donnelly Act) and also has the authority to sue for violations of federal antitrust laws (the Sherman and Clayton Acts).
+The Antitrust Bureau’s responsibilities include:

-- To use the Attorney General’s extensive investigative powers to probe into any arrangement or activity that appears to be an antitrust violation;
+- Using the Attorney General’s extensive investigative powers to probe into any arrangement or activity that appears to violate the antitrust laws;

-- To prevent or enjoin anticompetitive practices that are harmful to the public; and
+- Taking legal action to prevent or enjoin anticompetitive practices that are harmful to the public; and

 The Bureau's staff directory is available here.